amul69906995/e-commerce-cart/README.md

 ## Features

+# Product Listing Application

+## Features
 - **Product Listing**: Displays products in a grid layout with images, titles, and prices.
 - **Add to Cart**: Users can add items to the cart and view them with quantity and total price.
-- **Stripe checkout**: Each product has a detailed page with description, images, and reviews.
+- **Stripe Checkout**: Each product has a detailed page with descriptions, images, and reviews.
+- **Coupon Code Feature**: Users can apply coupon codes at checkout to receive discounts on their purchases.
+  - **Available Coupons**:
+    - `10OFF`: Can be used once.
+    - `20OFF`: Valid coupon.
+    - `30OFF`: Valid coupon.
+    - `40OFF`: Always valid.
+    - `50OFF`: Invalid coupon (not existing in the backend, used for error handling testing).

-## contribution
+## Contribution
 Contributions are welcome.
 Please fork the repository and submit a pull request.

 ## Getting Started
 To get started, clone the repository and install the dependencies using npm or yarn.

-## Feature needed
+## Features Needed
-create an admin panel to add/remove any product authentication and authorization crypto payment integration a dedicated page about a product search a product
+- Create an admin panel to add/remove any product.
+- Authentication and authorization.
+- Crypto payment integration.
+- A dedicated page about each product.
+- Search for a product.